Quansight-Labs/jupyter-a11y-testing/testing/jupyterlab/README.md

 Your console should output a local URL that you can open in your browser to see the test results: typically <http://127.0.0.1:9323>

-### :cloud: Running in Gitpod
+### ☁️ Running the tests in Gitpod

 As an alternative to running the tests locally on your own machine, you can run them in a cloud environment on Gitpod.

 [![Open in Gitpod button](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/jupyter/accessibility)

-Once you are in the Gitpod workspace, run:
+Once you are in the Gitpod workspace, you can run the tests from the command line:

 ```bash
 yarn test
 ```

-The Gitpod console should output a local url that you can open in your browser to see the test results: typically http://127.0.0.1:9323
+The Gitpod console should output a local URL that you can open in your browser to see the test results: typically <http://127.0.0.1:9323>

-In case you're wondering how you can open a local url from a cloud environment, Gitpod opens a remote session in VS Code (or other supported editor) and sets it up to proxy the local url to its remote server address.
+In case you're wondering how you can open a local URL from a cloud environment, Gitpod opens a remote session in VS Code (or other supported editor) and sets it up to proxy the local URL to its remote server address.

+> **Warning**
+> Currently our Gitpod setup does not allow you to debug playwright tests by opening additional browser tabs.

-## :computer: Troubleshooting
+## 🔍 Troubleshooting

 If a test fails, Playwright should attach a video and possibly other files to that test, which could help debug or explain why the test failed.